Timwood0x10/OmniScope/docs/architecture.md

     participant CLI as main.zig
     participant Loader as IRLoader
     participant Pass as PassManager
-    participant Pointer as PointerOwnership
-    participant Registry as SemanticRegistry
+    participant Tier1 as Tier 1 Passes
-    participant Lifetime as LifetimeEngine
+    participant Tier2 as Tier 2 Passes
     participant Diag as DiagnosticWriter
     participant Output as Formatter